Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: To list high-risk products (organic and in-conversion) considered to be high-risk due to their involvement in major, critical, or repetitive cases of non-compliance, and to provide details on their country of origin and the necessary amount of identity checks, physical checks, and sampling percentages for consignments.

-Timeline: Public consultation expected soon; adoption of proposal expected in the third quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in the third quarter of 2026.

 Trade